tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

 # Peer Address Update {#peer-address-update}

-When a record with a CID is received that has a source address different than the one currently associated with the DTLS connection, the receiver MUST NOT replace the address it uses for sending records to its peer with the source address specified in the received datagram unless the following three conditions are met:
+When a record with a CID is received that has a source address different from the one currently associated with the DTLS connection, the receiver MUST NOT replace the address it uses for sending records to its peer with the source address specified in the received datagram, unless the following three conditions are met:

 - The received datagram has been cryptographically verified using